Overview of SLO calculations

-Calendar-aligned time windows enable easier time reporting.
-This is a good option for monitoring large business metrics or services that are tied to the calendar (e.g., quarterly subscription plans).
+Calendar-aligned time windows streamline time reporting.
+This is a good option for monitoring significant business metrics or services tied to the calendar (e.g., quarterly subscription plans).

 The error budget for such time windows is restarted once each calendar window is concluded (e.g., at the end of each month).
 If there's an outage at the end of the calendar window, such an event will be omitted from the calculations for the new calendar window.

 Likewise, an outage at the start of the calendar-aligned time window may consume the entire error budget for that period, and it won't recover until the end of the time window.
 This method contrasts with a rolling time window, where you can recover your error budget as the bad points fall out of the window as it moves forward.